ietf-tools/ipmc/content/english/announcements/post-1.md

 draft: false
 ---

-# Notice of Proposed Amendment to IETF IPMC Bylaws

 The IETF Intellectual Property Management Corporation (IPMC) Directors are considering adopting a proposed set of amendments to the IETF IPMC bylaws.

 As required by the IETF IPMC bylaws, these amendments are undergoing a 60 day notice following the requirements of the current IETF IPMC bylaws “Article XII Amendments” before the IETF IPMC Directors can vote to adopt any proposed amendments.